This policy has been updated on, and is valid as of, September 17, 2019

 - SMS: 48 hours from receipt of SMS

-- Mail: 28 days from receipt of 'do not mail' request.
-This period is longer than for other channels due to the production times for mailing campaigns, and in most cases, we would expect the change to be effective much more quickly.
+- Mail: six to eight weeks from receipt of 'do not mail' request.
+This period is longer than for other channels due to the production times for mailing campaigns.

 XI.
 How Habitat for Humanity keeps your data safe

 We ensure that there are appropriate technical controls in place to protect your personal details.
 For example, our online forms that ask for personal information are stored on networks that are password-protected and routinely monitored.
 Laptops are not used to store sensitive personal information unless they are both password protected or encrypted.
-All sensitive personal data is stored on a secure database, to which only a limited number of relevant staff have access.
-It is deleted when no longer needed by us, is never shared with third parties, and is available to you at any point should you wish to see it.
+All sensitive personal data is stored on a secure database, to which only a limited number of relevant personnel have access.
+It is deleted when no longer needed by us and is never shared with third parties, except as expressly set forth in Sections III and IV.

 Within Habitat for Humanity, we undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.
 Where we share your personal data with a Habitat National Organization, the National Organization is required to take comparable steps to assure that your information is securely stored and accessed only by appropriately trained personnel.